vita-student-projects/DLAV_Project_Ammann_Crugnola/README.md

 ### Training

+The training process changed a bit now that we have mulitple modes.
+The loss is calculated with a soft max on the modes weighted with their confidence score. and for the validation we take the best confidence score trajectory.

-The training process did not change from the first milestone, we briefly explored slightly different hyperparameter combinations but with no success.
+For the rest, we briefly explored slightly different hyperparameter combinations but with no success.

 ### Results and Analysis
 TODO: